 One part sugar

-Put both in a saucepan and bring it to boil.
-Let it rest in room temperature, store it into any container and ready to use.
-Do not freeze!
+Put both in a saucepan and bring it to a boil.
+Let it rest at room temperature, then store into a container until ready to use.
+Do not freeze.